suprsend/suprsend-react-sdk/README.md

 interface BodyMarkdownProps {
   body: string;
-  handleActionClick?: HandleActionClick; // for links this callback will be executed on click style?: NotificationCardBodyTextThemeProps;
+  handleActionClick?: HandleActionClick; // for links, this callback will be executed on click style?: NotificationCardBodyTextThemeProps;
 }
 ```